• About

 ELDERFLOWER

 Beautiful, fragrant elderflowers make their appearance right around the solstice.
 These ephemeral blossoms are eagerly gathered by those who enjoy elderflower tea and other tasty concoctions.
-Elderflower has anti-inflammatory properties and is often used to relieve respiratory symptoms.
+Elderflower has anti-inflammatory properties and is often used to relieve respiratory symptoms and is also one of many refreshing cooling herbs to enjoy over ice on hot days.
 A popular remedy for fevers (especially combined with yarrow, below), elderflower is a good one to keep on hand (either dried or tinctured fresh) for dealing with winter colds.

 Here’s more on foraging and using elderflowers.